michaelkleber/DigitViewer/Source/DigitViewer2/DigitScanner/README.md

 This multi-scan idea is not implemented here.
 Call a friend with more RAM.

 ### Parallelization and efficiency
-To run this search faster, we use many threads, and also a bitvector built on top of atomic values so that the threads don't corrupt one another's work or fight about which of them should increment the found-strings counter.
+To run this search faster, we use many threads.
+We can't have all those threads writing to the same memory at once (their changes might clobber each other), so we implement a little mapreduce-like arrangement: The mappers each own a chunk of digits and convert them into d-digit values; the reducers each own a chunk of memory and flip bits from 0 to 1 when the value is seen.
+The shuffling between mappers and reducers is implemented by storing the values in an NxN array of vectors of values, where vector (i,j) holds values produced by mapper i and consumed by reducer j.

 We stop that approach when the bitvector is getting close to all 1's, and switch to a new phase where we track the arrival of the last few thousand strings in a (mutex-guarded) hash map that remembers at what position those strings finally appear.